OverviewBlog

 The Exit Strategy

-Every bridging loan requires a clear exit strategy – your plan for repaying the loan.
+Every bridging loan requires a clear bridging loan exit strategy before approval – your plan for repaying the loan.
 Common exit routes include:

 • Sale of the security property